World Cup draw like a box of chocolates, says Hodgson

 - - - -

-The FA and Mars chocolate aim to offer one million 'Just Play' opportunities over the next four years - for more information on Just Play in your area search 'Just Play' online or visit www.facebook.com/marsbar (Editing by Tim Collings and Rex Gowar)
+The FA and Mars chocolate aim to offer one million 'Just Play' opportunities over the next four years - for more information on Just Play in your area search 'Just Play' online or visit www.facebook.com/marsbar (Editing by Tim Collings)

-In a TV interview before Tuesday's match between Manchester United and Everton at Old Trafford, Zlatan Ibrahimovic had been asked if he was the best striker in the Premier League.
+MANCHESTER The bidding process has yet to begin but the joint proposal from the United States, Canada and Mexico to host the 2026 World Cup is already the heavy favourite to win.

-AUGUSTA, Georgia It may have only been a practice round but Jordan Spieth proved on his return to the site of his U.S. Masters collapse that he has moved on from the disastrous sequence that cost him a win.
+MADRID Gareth Bale, Karim Benzema and Cristiano Ronaldo will be looking to rekindle some of the magic they once served up under Carlo Ancelotti on Wednesday when they face their old coach in the latest edition of Real Madrid's rivalry with Bayern Munich.